 "How are you doing that?
 The."
 Kayah blurted with a trembling voice.
 "That rock."

-The practical question might buy a few more minutes to discover an escape.
-Or at least enjoy the pathetic freedom that was offered between the curved wall and the table's edge.
+The practical question might buy a few more minutes to discover an escape or at least enjoy the pathetic freedom that was offered between the curved wall and the table's edge.
 Smoke rose from the shelf of irrigation tunnels, obscuring most of the domed ceiling.
 Nothing remained of the trickling water.
 The sere air now leached the dampness from blurs on the porous stone, leaving a bitter sadness that the destructive, careless flames had broken the mystical source of water from the palace's upper keeps.

 The executioner leaned close to the floating shard that illuminated their conversation.
 "This is no mere rock.
 You can feel it?
 Hear it?"